|

 }

-By default, all properties are used in the implementations of the equals
+By default, all properties are used in the implementations of the equals, hashCode

 Additionally, one can override this choice on a per-property basis by use of the